 Taking growth hormone can affect the body's response to insulin, which controls blood sugar levels.
 Growth hormone deficiency can also lead to high cholesterol and brittle bones if it is not treated.

-Specific treatment for growth hormone deficiency depends on the person and is based on certain factors such as:
+Specific treatment for growth hormone deficiency depends on the person.

 Those who experience these symptoms or other problems should talk to their doctor.
 They can change the dose if necessary to help remedy the symptoms.

-Also since growth hormone can affect insulin usage in the body, people with diabetes should watch their blood sugar carefully.
+HGH can affect insulin usage in the body, so people with diabetes should monitor their blood sugar levels carefully.

 Too much human growth hormone

-HGH injections are designed for adults or children who have a lack of growth hormone and should only be described by a doctor.
+HGH injections are designed for adults or children who have a lack of growth hormone and should only be prescribed by a doctor.

 Children and adults with low levels of growth hormone should ensure they have plenty of sleep, a balanced diet, regular exercise, and that they follow medical advice.